zboxfs/zbox/README.md

 ```

 If you don't want to install libsodium by yourself, you can specify
-`libsodium-bundled` feature in dependency, which will automatically download
+`libsodium-bundled` feature in dependency, which will automatically download,
 verify and build libsodium.

 ```toml